chris48s/addressbase-scripts/README.md

 # postal addresses of Type D UPRNS from AddressBase Standard and
 # geographic addresses for type C and L UPRNs from AddressBase premium
 ```

+Note: Ensure your copies of AddressBase Standard and Premium use the same Epoch
+otherwise you'll get duplicate UPRNs